Identifying and disclosing sites that may be contaminated

 If you're decommissioning or ceasing operations at a site

-• Complete a site investigation and submit a Site Risk Classification Report to the ministry (unless the director gives a different timeframe)
+Within the first year after submitting a Site Disclosure Statement, complete a site investigation and submit a Site Risk Classification Report to the ministry (unless the director gives a different timeframe).

 If you're applying to a municipality or approving officer